freecores/z80soc/doc/README-S3E.txt

 Reference Sample ROM

-It is provided a ROM with a reference application, and the correspnding Z80 source codes.
+It is provided a ROM with a reference application, and the corresponding Z80 source codes.

 To use the application you will need to connect the S3E board to a